Oatmeal Date Bars Recipe with an Instructional Video

 Gluten-Free: There are many good gluten-free flour substitutes available.
 I typically use Bob’s Red Mill, but there are many others.

-Vegan or Dairy-Free: These coconut date bars don’t use eggs, so simply replace the butter in the recipe with a vegan butter substitute.
-There are many good ones available – my favorite is Miyoko’s.
+Vegan or Dairy-Free: These oatmeal date bars don't use eggs, so simply replace the butter in the recipe with a vegan butter substitute.
+There are many good ones available - my favorite is Miyoko's.

 Equipment

-- Hand Mixer or
+- Hand Mixer or stand mixer

-- 10 Inch Square Pan or
+- 10" Square Pan or 9" x 13" pan

 Ingredients